greninger-lab/vadr-models-hmpv/README.md

 **1. Install VADR**

 Option A: Use a pre-built Docker image

-   Alternatively, you can use the [StaPH-B Docker image](https://github.com/StaPH-B/docker-builds/tree/master/vadr/1.6.3-hav-flu2) for VADR 1.6.3-hav-flu2 created by Curtis Kapsak (docker image names:
+   You can use the [StaPH-B Docker image](https://github.com/StaPH-B/docker-builds/tree/master/vadr/1.6.3-hav-flu2) for VADR 1.6.3-hav-flu2 created by Curtis Kapsak (docker image names:
    `staphb/vadr:1.6.3-hav-flu2` and `staphb/vadr:latest`).
    This is available from:
    [DockerHub](https://hub.docker.com/r/staphb/vadr/tags)